ppommer/extended-precision-arithmetic/README.md

 Fixed-point multiplication.

 `fix_vec_add.asm`
 Fixed-point vector addition.
 The first two parameters are the addresses of the vectors to be added.
-The result of the addition is in the third vector, whose address is passed via the stack.
+The result of the addition is stored in the third vector (address passed over the stack).

 `fix_vec_sub.asm`
 Fixed-point vector subtraction.
 The first two parameters are the addresses of the vectors to be subtracted.
-The result of the subtraction is in the third vector, whose address is passed over the stack.
+The result of the subtraction is stored in the third vector (address passed over the stack).

 `fix_vec_dot.asm`
 Fixed-point scalar product.
 The addresses of both vectors are passed as parameters over the stack.

 `fix_vec_cross.asm`
 Fixed-point cross product.
 The addresses of both vectors are passed as parameters over the stack.
-The result of the cross product is in the third vector, whose address is also passed over the stack.
+The result of the cross product is stored in the third vector (address passed over the stack).